projectacrn/acrn-hypervisor/doc/introduction/index.rst

 The ACRN hypervisor can support both Linux\* VM and Android\* VM as a User OS, with the User OS managed by the ACRN hypervisor.
 Developers and OEMs can use this reference stack to run their own VMs, together with IC, IVI, and RSE VMs.
-The Service OS runs as VM0 (also known as Dom0 in other hypervisors) and the User OS runs as VM1, (also known as DomU).
+The Service OS runs as SOS_VM (also known as Dom0 in other hypervisors) and the User OS runs as NORMAL_VM, (also known as DomU).

 :numref:`ivi-block` shows an example block diagram of using the ACRN hypervisor.